Maniek13/OnlineDrive-ASP.NET-REACT/README.md

 To add users database

-3. In menager nuget packet console run:  (But this is in progres on fronted, but workin without) Add-Migration InitialCreate -Context UsserContext Update-Database -Context UsserContext
+3. In menager nuget packet console run:  (But this is in progres on fronted, but workin without.
+Mayby I add this tomorow) Add-Migration InitialCreate -Context UsserContext Update-Database -Context UsserContext